Published March 30, 2020

 Are you wanting some of the LinkedIn cake (I wouldn’t blame you!)

-Let’s identify the factors you need to sort out in order to be successful at finding and nurturing new customers on LinkedIn…
+Now that we’ve cleared that up let’s identify the factors you need to sort out in order to be successful at finding and nurturing new customers on LinkedIn…

 Think professional headshot, smiling, full face in the frame and be dressed appropriately when it comes to your Profile Photo.